aguizzo/pronunciationApp/backend/resources/cli-spring/spring-boot-cli.md

 - [Using the CLI :: Spring Boot](https://docs.spring.io/spring-boot/cli/using-the-cli.html)
 - https://start.spring.io/

-Building by CLI  Spring Boot projects is easy but your must be careful with no using a outdated versoin of Spring Boot CLI, To resolve this, you need to update and properly install the Spring Boot CLI if necessary, if not go to step 3.
+Building by CLI  Spring Boot projects is easy but your must be careful with no using a outdated versoin of Spring Boot CLI.

+To resolve this, you need to properly install the Spring Boot CLI, uninstalling the current/previous Spring CLI installation.

+If you do not have any previous or current installation go to step 3.

 Here's how to do it: